 We get it: the big retail weekend can feel chaotic, mainstream and short-sighted.

 Because that’s the reality.
 Black Friday is a valuable opportunity to strengthen your luxury brand profile, acquire new customers and drive sales.
-It doesn’t even have to involve giving a discount.
+It doesn’t even have to involve a discount.

 Starting to feel your unshakeable resolve to never take part beginning to, well, shake yet?
 Read on.